FAQ

 Apply at xerish.com/apply or have the church admin start the application from the iOS or Android app.
 Approval typically takes 5-10 business days and runs through the F.I.G.S. review.
 Approved churches are placed on the Pre-Approved Recipient List and provisioned with the Family Layer (members), funds (Tithe and General by default), and a Stripe Connect payment route for grant disbursement.

 Twenty percent of Xerish SPC net platform profit transfers quarterly to Xerish Storehouse for Kingdom-causes allocation.
-Net profit = SPC service fee revenue minus Stripe processing, infrastructure, salaries, and legal counsel.
-Quarterly transfers and recipient lists published at /transparency.
+Net profit = SPC service fee revenue minus Stripe processing, infrastructure, non-founder salaries, and legal counsel — founder compensation is excluded from the base.
+The 20% is computed and reserved before any founder draw, and is never clawed back.
+A quarter with no net profit transfers $0.
+Quarterly transfers and recipient lists are published at /transparency.

-What is a Drive and how does the money move?+
+What is a Fund and how does the money move?

-Xerish takes 0% of your gift to a drive.
-Stripe charges a standard processing fee (~2.9% + $0.30), which you cover at checkout.
-If you want to support Xerish, there is an optional tip — always your choice.
+Xerish SPC charges a flat 2.5% service fee on giving to a Fund, added on top of your gift at checkout.
+Because you cover it, 100% of your gift still reaches the fund's recipient organizations.
+Stripe charges a standard processing fee (~2.9% + $0.30), which you also cover at checkout.
 20% of Xerish's profit goes to Kingdom causes, the Joseph Principle.

 The Basics

 Xerish operates as two entities.
 Xerish SPC is a Washington State Social Purpose Corporation — the for-profit technology operator, structurally bound to its mission by charter (EIN 42-1881594).
 Xerish Storehouse is a Washington State Nonprofit Corporation and 501(c)(3) Donor-Advised Fund sponsor — the entity that receives Donor Advisor contributions and disburses grants to recipient organizations.
-Contributions to the Storehouse are tax-deductible; the SPC service fee at top-up is not.
+Contributions to the Storehouse are intended to be tax-deductible (IRS 501(c)(3) recognition pending; interim fiscal sponsorship in place); the SPC service fee at top-up is not.

 Giving & Fees

-A wallet top-up is one Stripe charge — covering Stripe processing plus a small Xerish SPC service fee that funds the technology platform.
-A $100 contribution is charged at ~$105.77: $100 to Xerish Storehouse (your deductible gift, your tax receipt amount), $2.50 SPC service fee, $3.27 Stripe processing.
+A wallet top-up is one Stripe charge — covering Stripe processing plus the one Xerish SPC service fee that funds the technology platform: a flat 2.5% when you add money.
+A $100 contribution is charged at $105.77: $100 to Xerish Storehouse (your gift, your tax receipt amount), $2.50 SPC service fee (2.5%), $3.27 Stripe processing.
 After that, the full grant amount you recommend reaches the recipient organization — 0% per-grant fee, forever.
 Most platforms charge per transaction; this design pays the platform once and then lets every subsequent grant land in full.

 Trust & The Standard